ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 Scourers are in direct violation of the Statute of Secrecy by working with No-Majs and exposing magic.
 This is... unspeakable."

-"This isn't just a kidnapping," Auror Hawthorne said, her voice now ringing with authority.
+"This isn't just a kidnapping," Isabelle said, her voice now ringing with authority.
 "This is a serious breach of magical law, and a direct threat to the secrecy of our world."

 With the warehouse location pinpointed and the shocking information from Tony and Eleanor, the Aurors' focus shifted dramatically.
 This was no longer just a rescue mission; it was a counter-offensive against a deeply entrenched and dangerous enemy.

-Auror Hawthorne gathered the other Aurors who had arrived as backup, spreading a detailed map of the warehouse on the living room table.
+Isabelle gathered the other Aurors who had arrived as backup, spreading a detailed map of the warehouse on the living room table.
 "Alright," she began, her voice crisp and commanding, but now with an edge of steel.
 "We've pinpointed the location.
-It's an abandoned warehouse near Pier 42.
-We believe there are six Scourers currently holding two individuals captive.
+It's an abandoned warehouse near Pier
+42. We believe there are six Scourers currently holding two individuals captive.
 Intelligence -- *vital intelligence* -- suggests the Directorate, a clandestine organization with deep ties to the No-Maj government, will be arriving in one week.
 They are conducting illegal research on magical subjects, including children.
 Our plan is to execute the raid on the night of their arrival.
 This will give us the best chance to apprehend everyone involved, and expose their operation."

 She outlined the plan in detail, assigning specific roles to each Auror, detailing entry points, containment strategies, and extraction